22 Meditation Groups

 We guide inmates and practice together meditations of awareness – of the breath, the body, sounds, and so forth; open awareness meditations; mindfulness; meditations about reciprocity, impermanence, and the like; and meditations for the cultivation of beneficial states of mind – compassion, love, and gratitude.
 Discussions that arise from the practice focus on various issues, such as anger, automatic responses, the sensation of rage as it is felt in the body, restlessness, pain, and loneliness.
 Practitioners learn how thoughts and emotions that may lead to destructive actions – can, as a result of learning and practice, lead to compassionate, beneficial actions.

-It has been 15 years (since 2008) that we have been volunteering through the Prisoner Rehabilitation Authority.
-13 of our groups operate in four released-prisoners’ hostels, two of which are for released female prisoners (who live in the hostel for a few months), as well as seven daycentres where released inmates meet once or twice a week as part of their rehabilitation program.
+For 18 years (since 2008) we have been volunteers at the Prisoner Rehabilitation Authority.
+Our groups operate in hostels for male and female prisoners after release (residence in the hostel lasts several months) and in day centers that released prisoners visit once or twice a week as part of their rehabilitation program.

 Since 2022 we have been volunteering at “Ma’agalim” Rehabilitation Centre, a therapeutic-rehabilitative framework within the community, which is supervised and financed by the Ministry of Social Services, and is intended for adult sex offenders: